Here's what we'll cover

 It includes:

-• short acting daily formulations
+• short acting twice-daily formulations

 • long acting weekly versions